yupeeee/WAH/README.md

 - **metrics** -
   metrics to record during the training and validation stages.
-  Must be one of the metrics supported in [*torchmetrics*](https://lightning.ai/docs/torchmetrics/stable/).
+  Must be the metrics supported in [*torchmetrics*](https://lightning.ai/docs/torchmetrics/stable/).

 Third, load your *config.yaml* file.